 How to find a cheap flight to Hawaii

-As of 2024, flights to Hawaii have been all over the price.
+As of 2026, flights to Hawaii have been all over the price.
 Sometimes, there are good deals; sometimes, flights are barely available and quite expensive.
-Most aspects of Hawaii vacation have gone up, and flights can go either way.
+Most aspects of a Hawaii vacation have gone up, and flights can go either way.

 The best way to find a cheap flight to Hawaii is to be flexible!
-Look at Google Flights and see which days it’s cheapest to fly.
+Check Google Flights to see which days are cheapest to fly.
 This is typically midweek, but not always.

 If the flight seems a bit high, set an alert to be notified when the price drops.
-Make sure to try different airports; it may be worth it to drive a bit further to a larger airport if the flight price is half of what it is from your home airport.
+Make sure to try different airports; it may be worth driving a bit farther to a larger airport if the flight price is half that is your home airport.

 When you fly to Hawaii, it matters